The Necromancer's House

 Now he hears the jingle of the collar behind him.

 Is the old bastard actually going up the stairs on his own power instead of whimpering to be carried?

-He remembers the smoky amber of his whiskey and feels happy to be making his way back to it.
+He remembers the smoky amber of his whisky and feels happy to be making his way back to it.